Dirichlet, Peter Gustave Lejeune

 • has a connection with Lipschitz, Rudolf

-• was pupil to Ohm, Georg Simon
+• was pupil of Ohm, Georg Simon

 • was visited by Varnhagen von Ense, Karl-August